 Back pain is a common problem.
 You can strain back muscles by lifting too much weight or just by moving the wrong way.
 Back strain can be uncomfortable, even painful.
-And it can take weeks to heal.
-To help yourself feel better and prevent future back strains, try these tips:
+And it can take weeks or months to improve.
+To help yourself feel better and prevent future back strains, try these tips.

-Wrap an ice pack or a bag of frozen peas in a dishcloth.
+- Wrap an ice pack or a bag of frozen peas in a thin towel.
 (Never place ice directly on your skin.)

-You should use ice several times a day.
+- You can use ice several times a day.

-Over-the-counter pain relievers include aspirin, acetaminophen, and ibuprofen.
+Over-the-counter pain relievers can include acetaminophen and anti-inflammatory medicines, which includes aspirin or ibuprofen.
 They can help ease discomfort.
 Some also reduce swelling.

-Tell your doctor about any medications you are already taking.
+- Tell your healthcare provider about any medicines you are already taking.

 After the first 48 hours, heat can relax sore muscles and improve blood flow.

 - Try a warm bath or shower.
 Or use a heating pad set on low.
 To prevent a burn, keep a cloth between you and the heating pad.